jabberjabberjabber/LLavaImageTagger/README.md

 This tool operates directly on image file metadata.
 It will write to one or more of the following fields:

-- MWG:Keywords, which may write to any of the following fields:
   1. Subject
   2. Any keyword field
   3. Description